Career

 Image credit: NTUC LearningHub

-In the F&B sector, you’ll usually be a server and heavily involved in the behind the scenes of the kitchen.
-You’ll be moving food quickly from kitchen to tables before flashing your pearly whites to diners.
+In the F&B sector, you’ll usually be a server and heavily involved in the behind-the-scenes of the kitchen.
+You’ll be moving food quickly from the kitchen to the tables before flashing your pearly whites to diners.
 Besides that, cashiering and housekeeping duties will likely also be involved.

 It can be an intense environment, especially during peak dining hours or the holiday season.
 Is it like a scene from Hell’s Kitchen?
-Maybe, but as a part-timer, you’ll just have to bear with it.
-Besides, you’re getting paid more than retail, with rates going as high as $16/hour.
+Maybe, but as a part-timer, just think of it as a crash course for staying calm under pressure.
+Besides, you’re getting paid more than retail jobs, with rates going as high as $16/hour.

 Companies to look at: